dkvz/PasswordManagerApp/README.md

 ```
 dotnet publish --configuration Release -r win-x64
 ```
+The build is in the `bin/Release/netcoreapp2.2/<TARGET>/publish directory`.
+There are a lot of files in there, one of which is executable.

 The command initially gave me an error in that it was supposed to use donet Core 2.2.0 but would be using 2.2.2 instead.